DasEd955/Stocks-Subreddit-Classifier/README.md

 | "GME to $500 by end of month.
 Shorts are TRAPPED.
 Anyone selling before $300 is leaving money on the table." | `Low_Quality_Misleading` | 0.62 | ✓ |
 | "Microsoft's cloud segment has been growing faster than AWS for three consecutive quarters, which tells me the enterprise migration cycle still has runway." | `Interpretive_Opinion` | 0.57 | ✓ |

-These five posts were chosen as canonical examples of each label, but they are not from the held-out test set — they are new inputs, not seen during training or evaluation.
+These five posts were chosen as canonical examples of each label, but they are not from the held out test set.
+They are new inputs, not seen during training or evaluation.
 Three of five are correctly classified; two are wrong, both at low confidence (0.54 and 0.49).
 This is consistent with the model's actual behavior: the notebook's Section 4b confirms no test prediction exceeded 0.73 confidence, the 0.90–1.00 bin is empty, and mean confidence on correct predictions is only 0.571.

 **Why confidence is uniformly low:** The model's softmax outputs are compressed into the 0.35–0.65 range across the board.
-This is a known artifact of training with `WeightedCrossEntropyLoss` on a small dataset — the class weights push the model toward hedged rather than peaked distributions, and the model has learned that many posts sit near label boundaries.
+This is a known artifact of training with `WeightedCrossEntropyLoss` on a small dataset.
+The class weights push the model toward hedged rather than peaked distributions, and the model has learned that many posts sit near label boundaries.
 It is poorly calibrated (ECE = 0.287): its stated confidence substantially underestimates its realized accuracy.
-The 0.50–0.70 confidence bin has 92% empirical accuracy, meaning the model is nearly as reliable at 0.55 as a well-calibrated model at 0.90.
+The 0.50–0.70 confidence bin has 92% empirical accuracy, meaning the model is nearly as reliable at 0.55 as a well calibrated model at 0.90.

-**Row 1 misclassification (NVDA — true: `Evidence_Based_Analysis`, predicted: `Interpretive_Opinion`):** This post is a hard case even for a human annotator — it combines opinion framing ("looks fairly valued") with specific financial metrics (P/E, EPS).
+**Row 1 misclassification (NVDA — true: `Evidence_Based_Analysis`, predicted: `Interpretive_Opinion`):** This post is a hard case even for a human annotator.
+It combines opinion framing ("looks fairly valued") with specific financial metrics (P/E, EPS).
 The model predicts `Interpretive_Opinion` at 0.54, only marginally preferred over the correct label `Evidence_Based_Analysis` (0.18).
-This exact boundary confusion — analytical vocabulary triggering the wrong label at low confidence — is the dominant error pattern identified in Section 4 and the error pattern analysis.
+This exact boundary confusion, analytical vocabulary triggering the wrong label at low confidence, is the dominant error pattern identified in Section 4 and the error pattern analysis.

-**Row 2 misclassification (Fed pivot — true: `Interpretive_Opinion`, predicted: `Low_Quality_Misleading`):** The post is hedged ("I think," "feels like") but the model assigns it `Low_Quality_Misleading` at 0.49 — nearly a coin flip between LQM (0.49) and IO (0.41).
+**Row 2 misclassification (Fed pivot — true: `Interpretive_Opinion`, predicted: `Low_Quality_Misleading`):** The post is hedged ("I think," "feels like") but the model assigns it `Low_Quality_Misleading` at 0.49.
+This is nearly a coin flip between LQM (0.49) and IO (0.41).
 This is the secondary error boundary (LQM↔IO) and occurs precisely at the low confidence that the triage threshold is designed to catch.

 ---